CERTIFICATE AND DIPLOMA IN THEOLOGICAL AND PASTORAL STUDIES

 - Diploma in Theological and Pastoral Studies

-- 3. Candidates who have been admitted under such conditions as the Board of the Faculty of Theology shall prescribe, to courses at Blackfriars, Campion Hall, Harris Manchester College, Mansfield College, Regent’s Park College, Ripon College, Cuddesdon, St Benet’s Hall, St Stephen’s House, and Wycliffe Hall may be admitted by the board to the examinations for the above mentioned qualifications, provided that they have paid to the Curators of the University Chest, through their colleges or other institutions, the fees prescribed in the appropriate regulation (see Appendix 1).
+- 3. Candidates who have been admitted under such conditions as the Board of the Faculty of Theology and Religion shall prescribe, to courses at Blackfriars, Campion Hall, Harris Manchester College, Mansfield College, Regent’s Park College, Ripon College, Cuddesdon, St Benet’s Hall, St Stephen’s House, and Wycliffe Hall may be admitted by the board to the examinations for the above mentioned qualifications, provided that they have paid to the Curators of the University Chest, through their colleges or other institutions, the fees prescribed in the appropriate regulation (see Appendix 1).

 - 5. Part-time students for the above mentioned qualifications shall in each case be required to pursue their course of study for twice the number of terms required of an equivalent full-time student.